H-1B Prevailing Wage Levels Explained: What Level I to IV Means (2026)

 Can an employer file H-1B at Wage Level I for a senior engineer?

 Technically yes, but USCIS may issue a Request for Evidence (RFE) if the wage level does not match the job duties.
-Filing a senior role at Level I is a common red flag.
-Many RFEs and denials result from this mismatch, especially since the 2020 policy changes.
+Filing a senior role at Level I is a common red flag and can trigger RFEs, particularly for IT consulting company petitions.

 Do higher wage levels improve H-1B approval chances?